blysservin/mysteryhouse/alternateendings.md

 **[&nbsp;ALTERNATE ENDING 3&nbsp;]**
 ***(START AFTER NOTE FOR <a name="alternateendingsalternateending3">[[&nbsp;ALTERNATE ENDING 3&nbsp;]](/walkthrough.md#walkthroughalternateending3))</a>
 --------------- ENTER COMMAND? <ins>EXIT WINDOW</ins>
 YOU FALL TO EARTH.
-LUCKILY YOU HAVE ONLY MINOR INJURIES.
-UNFORTUNATELY THE AMBULANCE DRIVER SMASHED INTO A VOLKSWAGEN.
+LUCKILY, YOU HAVE ONLY MINOR INJURIES.
+UNFORTUNATELY, THE AMBULANCE DRIVER SMASHED INTO A VOLKSWAGEN.
 NO SURVIVORS.
 YOU ARE DEAD.
 WOULD YOU LIKE TO PLAY AGAIN?
 --------------- ENTER COMMAND? <ins>YES</ins>
 (GAME RESTARTS AT BEGINNING)
 --------------- ENTER COMMAND? <ins>NO</ins>